 ❌ have type 1 diabetes

 ❌ are currently using insulin AND have ever had diabetic ketoacidosis

 ❌ take warfarin (a type of blood thinning medication)

-❌ follow a fully vegan diet, have lactose intolerance, or have an allergy to soy
+❌ have an allergy to soy or

-❌ have previously had weight loss (bariatric) surgery or
+❌ have previously had weight loss (bariatric) surgery

 For patients with type 2 diabetes and/or hypertension

 The diet can improve your blood glucose and blood pressure without the need for medication.
 If you are in the supported weight loss group and take medication for type 2 diabetes or hypertension (raised blood pressure), the study doctor may or may not advise you to reduce or stop these when you start the diet.
 If necessary, we will provide you with blood glucose and blood pressure monitors.